Lewis A. Kaplan

-Lewis A. Kaplan (born December 23, 1944) is a United States district judge serving on the United States District Court for the Southern District of New York.
-He took senior status on February 1, 2011.
-As a Senior Judge, Kaplan continues to preside over a range of criminal and civil cases.
+Lewis Avins Kaplan (born 1944) is an American lawyer and jurist who serves as a senior United States district judge of the United States District Court for the Southern District of New York.
+He was the presiding judge in a number of cases involving high-profile defendants, including E. Jean Carroll v.
+Donald J. Trump, Virginia Giuffre v.
+Prince Andrew, United States v.
+Bankman-Fried, and trials of al-Qaeda terrorists such as Ahmed Ghailani.

 Education, career, personal life

-Born in Staten Island, New York, Kaplan received a Bachelor of Arts degree from the University of Rochester in 1966 and a Juris Doctor from Harvard Law School in 1969.
-He served as a law clerk for Judge Edward McEntee of the United States Court of Appeals for the First Circuit, from 1969 to 1970.
-Kaplan was in private practice in New York City from 1970 to 1994 and was a Special Master for the United States District Court for the Southern District of New York, from 1982 to 1983.
-During his time in the private sector, Kaplan was a partner at Paul, Weiss and represented Phillip Morris.
+Kaplan was born in 1944 in Staten Island, New York.
+He received a Bachelor of Arts degree from the University of Rochester in 1966 and a Juris Doctor from Harvard Law School in 1969.

+After law school, Kaplan was a law clerk for Judge Edward McEntee of the United States Court of Appeals for the First Circuit, from 1969 to 1970.
+He then entered private practice at the law firm Paul, Weiss, Rifkind, Wharton & Garrison, becoming a partner in 1977.
+From 1982 to 1983, he served as a Special Master for the United States District Court for the Southern District of New York.
+During his time in the private sector, Kaplan represented Phillip Morris.

-He was married to former New York Times reporter and former vice president of Random House Lesley Oelsner on February 29, 2004.
+He married former New York Times reporter and former vice president of Random House Lesley Oelsner on February 29, 2004.

 Federal judicial service

 On May 5, 1994, Kaplan was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of New York vacated by Judge Gerard Louis Goettel.
 He was confirmed by the United States Senate on August 9, 1994, and received his commission on August 10, 1994.
-He took senior status on February 1, 2011, and was succeeded by Judge Ronnie Abrams.
+He took senior status on February 1, 2011.